noitisoprepus/bulsu-gwa-automation/README.md

     cd gwa-calculator
     ```

-2. Install the required Python packages:
+2. (Optional) Create and activate a virtual environment:

     ```bash
+    python -m venv venv
+    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+    ```

+3. Install the required Python packages from `requirements.txt`:

+    ```bash
-    pip install playwright
+    pip install -r requirements.txt
     playwright install
     ```

 ## Usage

-1. Run the script:
+1. (If using a virtual environment) Activate the virtual environment:

     ```bash
+    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+    ```

+2. Run the script:

+    ```bash
     python gwa_calculator.py
     ```

-2. Enter your BulSU PRIISMS username and password when prompted.
+3. Enter your BulSU PRIISMS username and password when prompted.

-3. The script will log into the portal, fetch your grades, and compute your GWA.
+4. The script will log into the portal, fetch your grades, and compute your GWA.

 ## Notes